 The Boulder Public Library has five different locations and offers a broad range of programs and activities for all ages, including storytimes, reading challenges, experiential programming for newborns to adults, author talks, exhibitions, educational programs, genealogy and history research and a fully equipped maker space.

-[Updated May 16, 2022] In-person appointments for Planning and Development Services will be added to the department’s extensive virtual offerings.
+[Updated June 21, 2022] In-person appointments for Planning and Development Services will be added to the department’s extensive virtual offerings.
 Appointments can be scheduled on topics such as building and energy codes, property use and design regulations, application requirements and process questions.
 Starting on Thursday, May 5, walk-in services will also be available to help community members navigate planning and development resources and answer simple questions at the city's customer service hub, located at 1101 Arapahoe Ave.
-Beginning May 16, the hub will be open Tuesdays through Fridays from 10 a.m. to 4 p.m.
+The hub is open Tuesday through Friday from 10 a.m. to 4 p.m.

 A Car Seat Check is offered by the Fire Department to help parents safely install car seats to ensure their child is as safe as possible while in it.
 6055 Reservoir Rd., Monday through Friday from 8 a.m. to 5 p.m.
 Call 303-441-3350 to make an appointment.

-[Updated May 16, 2022] Starting on Thursday, May 5, Housing and Human Services staff will be available to answer questions about assistance programs and accept applications and documents at the city's customer service hub, located at 1101 Arapahoe Ave.
-Beginning May 16, the hub will be open Tuesday through Friday from 10 a.m. to 4 p.m.
+[Updated June 21, 2022] Starting on Thursday, May 5, Housing and Human Services staff will be available to answer questions about assistance programs and accept applications and documents at the city's customer service hub, located at 1101 Arapahoe Ave.
+The hub is open Tuesday through Friday from 10 a.m. to 4 p.m.
 In addition, community members can make appointments to discuss topics such as homeownership, mediation, food tax rebates, eviction prevention or human rights concerns.